What are babies like?

-- By the age of 3 months the eyes should be lined up so that they both look at the same object.
+- By the age of 6 weeks the eyes are often lined up so that they both look at the same object.

 - If a young baby's eyes are turned in or out most of the time, or if a baby over 3 months old has turned eyes, the baby needs to have his eyes checked.